chrisd1100/merton/README.md

 ## Overview
 Merton is an accurate NES emulator written in C with no dependencies.
-The code base is lean with a focus on accuracy and readability--but although it is minimal, it [passes every known test](/test) and successfully emulates tricky games.
+The code base is lean with a focus on accuracy and readability--but although it is minimal, it [passes every known test](/test) (except for those that test unsupported featuers or mappers) and successfully emulates tricky games.

 ## Building
 Simply type `make` or `nmake` (on Windows) to build the emulator.
 The makefiles assume a basic C build toolchain, meaning Microsoft Visual Studio on Windows, `gcc` on Linux, and `Xcode` command line tools on macOS.